fhiso/sources-and-citations/citation-elements.md

 number, or because the creator of the *localisation set* only provided the particular version the user was expected to require.
 If more than one *string* is present, usually they will all have the same *datatype* and differ only in their *language tags*.
-Neverthless, the mechanism allows for *strings* of different *datatypes* and there are rare situations where this functionality is needed.
+Nevertheless, the mechanism allows for *strings* of different *datatypes* and there are rare situations where this functionality is needed.